A HISTORY OF ST. ALPHONSUS SCHOOLS

 1921 Old brick school closes.

-1925 Auditorium in new High School section completed.
+1925 Auditorium in the new High School section completed.
 Facility then used for Sunday services until new church completed.
 Old church converted into additional classroom space and gymnasium.

 1926 High School wing completed.
 St. Alphonsus School graduates its first 12th grade class.
 Old brick school razed.